riscv-europe/summit-website/site.src/pages/index.md

 </tbody>
 </table>

-The event will include a single track of keynotes, invited and selected talks, alongside an exhibition showcasing the latest developments across industry and research, including technology demonstrations and poster sessions.
+The event comprises a single track of keynotes, invited and selected talks, alongside an exhibition showcasing the latest developments across industry and research.
+The exhibition features stands from member companies, a demo theatre for further talks, and poster sessions.
+Special focus will paid to critical European markets such as automotive, high performance compute and data center, aerospace, embedded, AI/ML, security and more.

 <div style="display: flex">
   <div  style="flex: 33%; padding: 5px"><img src="media/img/Event5.jpg" width="100%"></div>